9 Best Day Trips from Disney World

 Lake Toho

-Lake Toho is one of Florida’s best bass fishing spots.
+Lake Toho is one of Florida’s premier bass fishing spots.

-If you’re already a bass-fishing pro, then you may want to just go out on your own.
+If you’re already a bass fishing pro, you may prefer to head out on your own.

 69 Lakeview Dr. Kissimmee, Florida 34741